chipsalliance/verible/README.md

 To build, you need the [bazel] build system and a C++17 compatible compiler (e.g. >= g++-9), as well as python3.

+Linux systems also require the following tools: m4, flex, bison.

 Use your package manager to install the dependencies; on a system with the nix package manager simply run `nix-shell` to get a build environment.